arvidn/libtorrent/branches/RC_0_15/docs/manual.rst

 overall responsiveness of the system while downloading in the background.
 For high-performance server setups, this might not be desirable.

+``local_service_announce_interval`` is the time between local network announces for a torrent.
+By default, when local service discovery is enabled a torrent announces itself every 5 minutes.
+This interval is specified in seconds.

 pe_settings
 ===========